Jbleezy/BO1-Reimagined/README.md

 * Now uses model from Black Ops 3

 ##### Monkey Bombs
+* Zombies are no longer attracted before it activates
-* Zombies now get attracted immediately
+* Zombies get attracted immediately once it activates
-* Will not activate if thrown outside the map
+* All zombies get attracted directly to the Monkey Bomb
 * Removed on Nacht, Verruckt, and Shi No Numa

 ##### QED